andrewklau/hardware_control_docker/README.md

 gpio export 0 in
 ```

+Student code must use `wiringPiSetupSys();` to initialize their GPIO configuration.
+This is the setup used
+to gain access to GPIO ports without root access.

 ## Device/Job API

 An API endpoint is exposed at /api/devices and accepts the querystring/parameter/header `api_token`.